 8. Include Only High-Quality Images

-This one is straightforward- the better the quality of the pictures and videos, the higher the eCommerce conversion rates.
-When selecting a product you cannot physically see and touch, the only reliance you have is on the images and videos the seller provides.
-So, this becomes an essential factor for customers because they like to see detailed and engaging photos before deciding to purchase.
+When selecting a product, you cannot physically see and touch it; your only reliance is on the images and videos the seller provides.
+So, this becomes an essential factor for most consumers because they like to see detailed and engaging photos before deciding to purchase.

-First, you’ll need a high-quality camera to capture brilliant product images from all angles.
+First, you’ll need a high-quality camera to capture high-quality product images from all angles.
 Try to express the product dimensions in the photograph using light and shadows to create depth.
 The images should be aesthetically appealing and relevant to the description, making it easier for customers to decide.

 9. Make Use Of Cart Abandonment Software